sentinel-hub/custom-scripts/skysat/true_color/README.md

 ## Evaluate and visualize

-As SkySat is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser and Sentinel Playgorund links are not possible due to the personalized data credentials.
+As SkySat is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser and Sentinel Playground links are not possible due to the personalized data credentials.

 ## General description

-The true color product maps Skysat band values B3, B2, and B1 which roughly correspond to red, green, and blue part of the spectrum, respectively, to R, G, and B components.
+The true color product combines Skysat band values Red, Blue, and Green to create a true color image.

 ## Description of representative images